Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 This approach is rarely used inside real DAC chips, due to problems with the large resistor values needed as the number of bits increases, and the general difficulty in getting exact multiples.
 Instead, there are "ladder" schemes that use the same values over and over.
 The exact values don't matter as much as their relative matching, and this turns out to be much easier to integrate on a chip.
 A simple ladder version of the above would be:

-Modern sound cards typically use another approach to DAC construction, which is like the reverse of a sigma-delta ADC.
+Current sound cards typically use another approach to DAC construction, which is like the reverse of a delta-sigma ADC.
 The digital output data stream is digitally converted from normal sound card sample rates and encoding, up to very high rates and with a special encoding.
 It is then sent to a single-bit DAC, which is really just an on-off switch, and finally to a simple low-pass output filter.

 Since there are no resistors to match, this approach can be made very accurate for low distortion.
 Also, the analog output filter can be very simple yet achieve superb performance at reconstructing the signal, since it only needs to remove very high frequency output steps, far removed from the audio range.